PeopleFirst

 The Energy Companies Obligation (ECO) scheme could help you make energy-saving improvements to your home or business.
 This is more easily explained here.

-Easy ReadThe Department of Health has produced an easy-to-read leaflet which will help people with learning disabilities to understand more about the importance of staying warm
+Easy ReadThe Department of Health has produced an easy-to-read leaflet (Need to login to their website) which will help people with learning disabilities to understand more about the importance of staying warm

 If you are particularly vulnerable during cold weather because of health problems or a disability then you can apply to go on a register which will ensure that you receive special attention in the event of a power cut in your area.